 We serve as the manager of our Equity-Method Investments and provide management services in exchange for fees and reimbursements.
 As the manager, we are paid an acquisition fee, as defined in the applicable joint venture agreements.
-Additionally, we are paid an annual asset management fee for managing the properties held by our Equity-Method Investments, as defined in the agreements.
-For the three months ended March 31, 2020 and 2019, we recorded approximately \$0.3 million and \$0.2 million, respectively, in acquisition and asset management fees from our Equity-Method Investments (see Note 6).
+Additionally, we are paid an annual asset management fee for managing the properties held by our Equity-Method Investments, as defined in those agreements.
+For each of the three months ended March 31, 2021 and 2020, we recorded approximately \$0.3 million in acquisition and asset management fees from our Equity-Method Investments (see Note 7).